hstroetgen/sc_somanet-base/module_rtc/doc/index.rst

 .. important:: We assume that you are using :ref:`SOMANET Base <somanet_base>` and your app includes the required **board support** files for your SOMANET device.

-.. seealso:: You might find useful the :ref:`App test module rtc <app_test_module_rtc>`, which illustrates the use of this module.
+.. seealso:: You might find useful the :ref:`App test module rtc <app_test_rtc>`, which illustrates the use of this module.

 1. First, add the following modules and their dependencies to your app Makefile.